publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch77/m__us_usc_t7_s4607.md

         (1) __Inspection__

-            Any program, rule, or regulation under subsection (a)(8) of this section may provide for the inspection, by the Secretary, of honey and honey products being sold for domestic consumption in, or for export from, the United States.
+            Any program, rule, or regulation under subsection (a)(8) may provide for the inspection, by the Secretary, of honey and honey products being sold for domestic consumption in, or for export from, the United States.

         (2) __Monitoring system__